 Pairing off the size with the projector you’re using is probably the hardest part of the whole process, including the actual set up of either, but if you do it properly you’re looking at a good time to be had by all present.

-Durability and Material of Blow Up Screen
+Durability and Material

 Since they’ll be used outdoors, inflatable projector screens have many of the same kinds of problems as any other inflatable object.
 A puncture will lead to a collapse as they lose air more quickly than the pump can fill it and result in quite a bit of frustration.